 Established in 2004 as Bucket Rider Gallery, Andrew Rafacz features emerging and mid-career artists working in video, painting, photography, sculpture and other media.
 The roster includes photographer Jason Lazarus, painter Wendy White, prolific designer Cody Hudson and more.

-Founded in 1983, Gallery 400 has established itself as a venue for cutting-edge contemporary art, architecture and design.
+Founded in 1983 within the College of Architecture, Design, and the Arts at the University of Illinois at Chicago, Gallery 400 has established itself as a venue for cutting-edge contemporary art, architecture and design.
 Featuring local, national and international artists, the university gallery combines intellectual exhibitions with an approachable atmosphere, offering a diverse program of lectures and events for students, professional artists and the general public alike.

 Carrie Secrist Gallery has focused on established contemporary artists, with a recently renewed interest in adding new, emerging artists to its roster.
 Among our favorite works the gallery has exhibited are Kim Keever's water tank diorama photography; Megan Greene's recontextualized Audubon prints and Anne Lindberg's intricate colored pencil drawings.

-Featuring locations in Lincoln Park and South Loop, Shane Campbell Gallery was founded by a former professor at the School of the Art Institute and exhibits emerging and mid-career contemporary artists specializing in painting, drawing, sculpture, photography and abstract and conceptual art.
+Featuring locations in the West Loop and Lincoln Park, Shane Campbell Gallery was founded by a former professor at the School of the Art Institute and exhibits emerging and mid-career contemporary artists specializing in painting, drawing, sculpture, photography and abstract and conceptual art.

-Western Exhibitions was founded in 2002 by Scott Speh and moved to the West Loop in 2008.
-Featuring emerging and established contemporary artists, the gallery exhibits work in all media and, via WesternXeditions, demonstrates arguably the strongest commitment of any Chicago gallery to showcasing artists books, prints and multiples.
+Western Exhibitions was founded in 2002 by Scott Speh and moved to West Town in 2017, where it shares a building with galleries like Document and Volume Gallery.
+Featuring emerging and established contemporary artists, the gallery exhibits work in all media and, via WesternXeditions, demonstrates arguably the strongest commitment of any Chicago gallery to showcase artists books, prints and multiples.